 “I think it would be fair to say that Hawaiians in our homeland are feeling alienated and like strangers,” Crabbe said.
 “So we needed to be an active voice, but we also needed to share and to be part of the growth, the solution of making Hawai‘i a better place for future generations.
 We sat down with Reos Partners and went down a list, and part of our challenge was getting leadership from the Native Hawaiian community.”

 Another member of the RHS Scenario Team, Shelee Kimura of the Hawaiian Electric Company, also spoke to the feeling of urgency about what is at stake.
-Kimura says that whether someone is Native Hawaiian or has come to call the islands home, there is a sense of being cared for that feels threatened and that people want to protect and see flourish.
+Kimura says that whether someone is Native Hawaiian or has come to call the islands home, there is a sense of being cared for that feels threatened, and people want to protect and see flourish.
 Kimura spoke about the value of creating a space that could bring together the contributions, knowledge, and hearts of so many people where they could discuss what they value and want to protect about Hawai‘i.
 She says while just having that space can be a catalyst for things to happen, the real transformational power is the trust and relationships that are created and what that can mean for the community more broadly.

 “Even if it doesn't happen in that room, you've now created a relationship where people feel like they can have a conversation, and they don't have that story in their head of who that person is, that they're not approachable, that they're against all these things,” Kimura says.
-“You realize people are genuinely trying to solve problems together, and it opens up the door for those conversations to continue to happen.
+“You realise people are genuinely trying to solve problems together, and it opens up the door for those conversations to continue to happen.
 I think once two people do that, it just starts to spread through our community.”

 RHS Scenario Team member Duane Kurisu of the Hawai‘i Executive Collaborative said that among the diverse groups and interests represented, there was a shared commitment to making Hawai‘i a better place.
 However, Kurisu noted there was a deliberate absence in the room: the Hawaiian government.
 That absence, he says, provided an opening to stand together.

-“We didn't want to politicize what we were doing,” Kurisu says.
+“We didn't want to politicise what we were doing,” Kurisu says.
 “When we have an issue for policy, we're all going to go in together.
 Not as Native Hawaiians, not a business, not as education — we're all going to go in together to get new policies made.
 We had all these different, diverse groups of people and leaders.
 But the amazing thing is, without government, we all found that we're actually in alignment with almost everything.
 We have different ways of getting there, but we're in alignment.”

 Crabbe says part of Rediscovering Hawai‘i’s Soul is discovering that alignment — that within the social fabric of Hawai‘i’s multi-ethnic community, there is mutual care for the islands and a desire to leave a legacy to their children, grandchildren, and seven generations down the line.
 He says the process has helped develop a common path among Native Hawaiian elders and community leaders, private sector business leaders, civic leaders, and other diverse groups for what would make Hawai‘i better.
 He says it’s a framework that resonates with the spirit of Aloha, which is familiar to many.